-- The location, species and extent of all indigenous vegetation to be removed, destroyed or lopped, including trunk girth, height and condition of trees. - A Tree Protection Zone around large trees generally in accordance with Australian Standard® AS4970 2009, 'Protection of trees on development sites'. - The location of all watercourses, water bodies, hydrology or other features of environmental significance. - (b) State the population sizes of any indigenous plant species affected by the proposal that are vulnerable, endangered or critically endangered in Knox or more widely. - (c) The habitat value of any affected indigenous vegetation to fauna. - (d) Any additional flora and/or fauna surveys and assessments undertaken. - (e) An assessment of the potential impact of the proposal on the indigenous vegetation, including an indication of measures adopted to minimise the potential impact and where any adverse effects cannot be avoided, an explanation why. - (f) Where adverse affects cannot be avoided any proposed offsets to be provided under the three-step approach required by Victoria's Native Vegetation Management - A Framework for Action (Department of Natural Resources and Environment 2002). - (g) Any bushfire protection measures to be provided and how this is to be achieved with no, or minimum, adverse environmental impact. - (h) The impact of the proposal on the environmental values of the site and surrounds over a ten year period. - (i) An arborist's assessment of any trees which are proposed to be removed for safety reasons.
+- Existing and proposed buildings and works, including any proposed subdivision boundaries. - The location, species, extent and type of all existing indigenous vegetation, habitat, threatened communities and threatened EVCs on the site, including dead or fallen vegetation. - The location, species and extent of all indigenous vegetation to be removed, destroyed or lopped, including trunk girth, height and condition of trees. - The location of all watercourses, water bodies, hydrology or other features of environmental significance. - (b) State the population sizes of any indigenous plant species affected by the proposal that are vulnerable, endangered or critically endangered in Knox or more widely. - (c) The habitat value of any affected indigenous vegetation to fauna. - (d) Any additional flora and/or fauna surveys and assessments undertaken. - (e) An assessment of the potential impact of the proposal in regard to the natural environment, local amenity and health and wellbeing, including an indication of measures adopted to minimise the potential impact and, where any adverse impacts cannot be avoided, an explanation why. - (f) Where adverse impacts cannot be avoided any proposed offsets to be provided. - (g) Any bushfire protection measures to be provided, including defendable space. - (h) The impact of the proposal on the environmental values of the site and surrounds over a ten year period. - An arborist's assessment of any trees which are proposed to be removed for safety reasons.

-5.0 Decision guidelines
+4.0 Decision guidelines